bosch-io/iot-hub-devui/README.md

 * Google Chrome

 ## Usage
+* Download the current release from our github release page: [Releases](https://github.com/bsinno/iot-hub-devui/releases).
+Alternatively you can clone the repo and build the source code on your own.

 * To use the Hub Developer UI you will need a Bosch IoT Hub Tenant.
 There is a free service plan offering available: [Bosch IoT Hub][1]

 * The configuration of the Hub Developer UI is performed in the `application.properties` file.
 Before you can use the Hub Developer UI you must configure your tenant credentials in this file.